m-kloeckner/snapcast-tcz/README.md

 Then follow the steps in 'Prebuild'.

 ## Prebuild
-Download the 'snapclient.tcz' extension provided here and transfer it to your PiCore extension.
+Download the 'snapclient.tcz' extension provided here and transfer it to your PiCore Player.

     $ scp snapclient.tcz tc@IP_ADDRESS:/tmp

-SSH into your PiCore installation (User: tc, Password: PiCore) and run the following commands:
+SSH into your PiCore Player (User: tc, Password: piCore) and run the following commands:

     $ mv /tmp/snapclient.tcz /mnt/mmcblk0p2/tce/optional/
     $ echo "snapclient.tcz" >> /mnt/mmcblk0p2/tce/onboot.lst